Comfort & Counsel

 Knowing how strong the sexual instinct is for man, Satan has made use of it to corrupt mankind in many different ways.
 Have you considered how immoral and uncontrolled sexual activities have been a part of practically all pagan religions?
 Satanic worship which is increasingly becoming common nowadays has a strong element of sex in its rituals.
 It is not difficult to understand how Satan and his demons are active behind the scenes in manipulating the world of fashion, advertisements, fashion, movies and other media in order to distort people's value systems and to popularise sexual perversions.
 What used to be done in secret and with a sense of shame is nowadays being done openly and boldly.
 The Bible mentions about people glorying in what should have caused them shame (Php.3:19).

 Pornography is a major tool in Satan's hands.
 Through it he is dragging people into his world of darkness, making them slaves, and ultimately leaving them miserable and frustrated.
 There are many blatant lies behind his promise of pleasure.
 "Nothing will happen (Ge.3:4), and nobody will know" are common bluffs he makes to lure people.
 People who go seeking for this pleasure never get satisfied or find what they are seeking for.
 The law of diminishing returns is at work, and the more people experience sex, the less exciting it turns out to be!
 Another part of the lie is to make people imagine that sexual thrill is the ultimate ecstasy (for which they are willing to take any risk or do anything wrong)!
 People keep thinking that the next attempt (usually more perverse than the earlier one), or a different partner, will give them the ultimate thrill they are looking for.
-People go from watching 'soft' porn to hard-core porn and then to more and more perverted and violent forms, looking for the pleasure that always seems to elude them.
+People go from watching 'soft' porn to hard-core porn and then to more and more perverted and violent forms, looking for the pleasure that always seems to be just ahead of them but never actually within reach!

 Pornography promotes unnatural and perverted sex.
 Since the same level of thrill fails to satisfy for long, people are always looking for greater thrills, and this naturally leads to perversion.
 Things that would have been unthinkable or which would have caused a sense of revulsion for normal people are made to appear to be acceptable and even 'normal'.
 We can see how the widespread influence of pornography has affected people's approach to sex, even among Christians.